ianklug/grooveboard/README.md

 Zipped gerber files are present for each variation of Grooveboard.
 They are called `<variation>-gerbers-v1.zip` and should be compatible with nearly all PCB manufacturing services.

 If you will be ordering from JLCPCB, use `<variation>-gerbers-jlcpcb-v1.zip`.
-These gerbers have the serial number placed in an easily-readable location on the back of the board.
+These gerbers have the JLCPCB serial number placed in an easily-readable location on the back of the board.

 Production Grooveboards are two-layer FR4, 1.6mm thick, 118x23mm.
 Choose your quantity of boards and your preferred solder mask color.
 Make sure to choose "Specify a location" under "Remove Order Number" so that the order number is printed where expected.
 You can typically leave everything else at default.